rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight  >}}

-That's it for the mutation.
-If you check it out in your browser, it should work for you.
-Congratulations again.
 You have implemented your first mutation in React with GraphQL.

-So far, as mentioned before, you have only implemented the `addStar` mutation.
+So far, you have just implemented the `addStar` mutation.
 Even though the button already reflects the `viewerHasStarred` boolean by showing a "Star" or "Unstar" label, the button showing "Unstar" should still execute the `addStar` mutation.
-It's up to you to add the `removeStar` mutation to unstar the repository in the exercises of this section where you will find further instructions.
+The `removeStar` mutation to unstar the repository is one of the practice exercises mentioned below.

 ### Exercises:

-* implement the `removeStar` mutation, which is used analog to the `addStar` mutation
+* Implement the `removeStar` mutation, which is used analog to the `addStar` mutation.
-  * the `onStarRepository` class method has already access to the `viewerHasStarred` property
+  * The `onStarRepository` class method has already access to the `viewerHasStarred` property.
-  * you can conditionally execute a `addStar` or `removeStar` mutation in the class handler
+  * Conditionally execute a `addStar` or `removeStar` mutation in the class handler.
-  * you need to resolve again the new state after removing a star from a repository
+  * Resolve the new state after removing a star from a repository.
-  * align your final thoughts with {{% a_blank "this implementation" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}
+  * Align your final thoughts with {{% a_blank "this implementation" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}.
-* optional: implement the `addReaction` mutation for an issue
+* Implement the `addReaction` mutation for an issue
-* optional: implement more fine-grained components (e.g. IssueList, IssueItem, ReactionList, ReactionItem)
+* Implement more fine-grained components (e.g. IssueList, IssueItem, ReactionList, ReactionItem)
-  * extract components to their own files and use import and export statements to use them again in the App or other extracted components
+  * Extract components to their own files and use import and export statements to use them again in the App or other extracted components

 {{% chapter_header "Shortcomings of GraphQL in React without a GraphQL Client library" "react-graphql-library" %}}

-In the last sections, you have implemented a working yet simply GitHub issue tracker which uses React and GraphQL without a dedicated library for the GraphQL part.
-You have used axios to communicate with the GraphQL API with HTTP POST methods.
-Personally I believe it is important to work with raw technologies, in this case GraphQL by using plain HTTP methods, before introducing another abstraction on top of it.
-Especially when learning about those raw technologies in the first place.
-The Apollo library offers this abstraction that makes using GraphQL in React much easier.
-That's why you will use Apollo in a following section of this tutorial.
-For now, using GraphQL with only HTTP has shown you two important things before introducing Apollo for it:
+We implemented a simple GitHub issue tracker that uses React and GraphQL without a dedicated library for GraphQL, using axios to communicate with the GraphQL API with HTTP POST methods.
+I think it is important to work with raw technologies, in this case GraphQL, using plain HTTP methods, before introducing another abstraction.
+The Apollo library offers an abstraction that makes using GraphQL in React much easier, so you will use Apollo in the nex section.
+For now, using GraphQL with HTTP has shown you two important things before introducing Apollo:

-* how does GraphQL work when using its puristic interface which which is nothing else than HTTP
+* How GraphQL works when using its puristic interface which which is nothing else than HTTP.
-* what are the shortcomings of using no sophisticated GraphQL Client library in React
+* The shortcomings of using no sophisticated GraphQL Client library in React.

-I want to address briefly the last fact in the list of important things you should have learned by now.
-What are the shortcomings of using puristic HTTP methods to read and write data to your GraphQL API in a React application?
-Before reading the following list, make up your mind on your own.
+I want to address the shortcomings of using puristic HTTP methods to read and write data to your GraphQL API in a React application.
+Before reading this list, make up your mind on your own.
 Maybe you can contribute to the list your own thoughts later on.
 The following list states a couple of these shortcomings:

-* **Complementary:** In order to call a GraphQL API from your client application, you have to use HTTP methods.
-There are several quality libraries out there for HTTP requests whereas one of them is axios.
+* **Complementary:** To call a GraphQL API from your client application, you use HTTP methods.
+There are several quality libraries out there for HTTP requests, one of which is axios.
 That's why you have used axios for the previous application.
 However, using axios (or any other HTTP client library) doesn't feel like the best fit to complement a GraphQL centred interface.
 For instance, GraphQL doesn't use the full potential of HTTP.
 It's just fine to default to HTTP POST and only one API endpoint.
-It doesn't use resources and methods on those resources like a RESTful interface would do it.
-That's why it makes no sense to specify a HTTP method and an API endpoint with every request but rather set it up only once in the beginning.
-After all, GraphQL comes with its own constraints and you could see it as a layer on top of HTTP whereas it isn't important in the end for a developer to know about the underlying HTTP.
-Although a good developer should know about it.
+It doesn't use resources and methods on those resources like a RESTful interface, so it makes no sense to specify a HTTP method and an API endpoint with every request, but to set it up once in the beginning instead.
+GraphQL comes with its own constraints.
+You could see it as a layer on top of HTTP when it's not as important for a developer to know about the underlying HTTP.
+A good developer should know about it anyway, though.

 * **Declarative:** Every time you make a query or mutation when using plain HTTP requests, you have to make a dedicated call to the API endpoint using a library such as axios.
 It's an imperative way of reading and writing data to your backend.
-However, what if there would be a declarative approach making queries and mutations?
-What if there would be a way to co-locate queries and mutations to your view-layer components?
-In the previous application, you have experienced how the query shape aligns perfectly with your component hierarchy shape.
+However, what if there was a declarative approach to making queries and mutations?
+What if there was a way to co-locate queries and mutations to your view-layer components?
+In the previous application, you experienced how the query shape aligned perfectly with your component hierarchy shape.
 What if the queries and mutations would align in the same way?
-That's the power of co-locating your data-layer with your view-layer and you will find more about it when using a dedicated GraphQL client library for it.
+That's the power of co-locating your data-layer with your view-layer, and uou will find more about it when you use a dedicated GraphQL client library for it.

 * **Feature Support:** When using plain HTTP requests to interact with your GraphQL API, you are not leveraging the full potential of GraphQL.
-Imagine you would want to split up your query form the previous application into multiple queries that are co-located with their respective components where the data is used.
+Imagine you want to split your query form the previous application into multiple queries that are co-located with their respective components where the data is used.
 That's when GraphQL would be used in a declarative way in your view-layer.
-But when you have no library support, you would have to deal with multiple queries on your own, keeping track of all of them, and trying to merge the results in your state-layer eventually.
+But when you have no library support, you have to deal with multiple queries on your own, keeping track of all of them, and trying to merge the results in your state-layer.
 If you consider the previous application, splitting up the query into multiple queries would add a whole layer of complexity to the application.
-So what if there would be an entity which deals with aggregating the queries for you?
-That's where a GraphQL client library comes into play.
+AGraphQL client library deals with aggregating the queries for you.

-* **Data Handling:** The naive way for data handling when using puristic HTTP requests is a subcategory of the missing feature support for GraphQL when not using a dedicated library for it.
+* **Data Handling:** The naive way for data handling with puristic HTTP requests is a subcategory of the missing feature support for GraphQL when not using a dedicated library for it.
 There is no one helping you out with normalizing your data and caching it for identical requests.
 Updating your state-layer when resolving fetched data from the data-layer becomes a nightmare when not normalizing the data in the first place.
 You have to deal with deeply nested state objects which lead to the verbose usage of the JavaScript spread operator.
 When you check the implementation of the application in the GitHub repository again, you will see that the updates of React's local state after a mutation and query are not nice to look at.
 A normalizing library such as {{% a_blank "normalizr" "https://github.com/paularmstrong/normalizr" %}} could help you to improve the structure of your local state.
 You learn more about normalizing your state in the book {{% a_blank "Taming the State in React" "https://roadtoreact.com" %}}.
-In addition to the missing caching and normalizing support, you are missing out on functionalities for pagination and optimistic updates when not using a library for it.
-These are all the features for data handling that a dedicated GraphQL library would give you.
+In addition to a lack of caching and normalizing support, avoiding libraries means missing out on functionalities for pagination and optimistic updates.
+A dedicated GraphQL library gives .

 * **GraphQL Subscriptions:** While there is the concept of a query and mutation to read and write data with GraphQL, there is a third concept of a GraphQL **subscription** for receiving real-time data in a client-sided application.
 When you would have to rely on a plain HTTP requests as before, you would have to introduce {{% a_blank "WebSockets" "https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" %}} next to it.
 It enables you to introduce a long-lived connection for receiving results over time.
 In conclusion, introducing GraphQL subscriptions would add another tool to your application.
 However, if you would introduce a GraphQL library for it on the client-side, the library would probably implement GraphQL subscriptions for you.

-As I mentioned, the list may be not complete, but I am keen to hear your thoughts about it.
  In the following, I am looking forward to introduce Apollo as a GraphQL client library to your React application.
-It will help you out with all the mentioned shortcomings.
-Although, as mentioned before, I strongly believe that it was good for the learning process to learn about GraphQL in React without a GraphQL library in the beginning.
+It will help with the aforementioned shortcomings.
+However, I do strongly believe it was good to learn about GraphQL in React without a GraphQL library in the beginning.

 <hr class="section-divider">

 You can find the final {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}.
 The repository showcases most of the exercise tasks too.
-The application is not feature complete, doesn't cover all edge cases and isn't styled.
-However, I hope the walkthrough of implementing the application with plain GraphQL in React has helped you to understand using GraphQL only on the client-side in React by using only HTTP request.
-I believe it's important to make this step before using a sophisticated GraphQL client library such as Apollo or Relay.
+The application is not feature complete since it doesn't cover all edge cases and isn't styled.
+However, I hope the implementation walkthrough with plain GraphQL in React has helped you to understand using only GraphQL client-side in React using HTTP requests.
+It's important to take this step before using a sophisticated GraphQL client library such as Apollo or Relay.

-The previous sections should have shown you how to implement a React application with GraphQL and HTTP requests without using a library such as Apollo for it.
-In the following, you will continue learning about using GraphQL in React by using Apollo instead of basic HTTP requests.
-The Apollo GraphQL Client makes caching your data, normalizing it, performing optimistic updates and pagination an effortless endeavor.
-That's by far not all to it.
-So stay tuned for the next applications you are are going to build with GraphQL.
+I've shown how to implement a React application with GraphQL and HTTP requests without using a library like Apollo.
+Next, you will continue learning about using GraphQL in React using Apollo instead of basic HTTP requests.
+The Apollo GraphQL Client makes caching your data, normalizing it, performing optimistic updates, and pagination effortless.
+That's not all by a long shot, so stay tuned for the next applications you are are going to build with GraphQL.

 {{% read_before_2 "This tutorial is part 2 of 3 in this series."
 "Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}